amd/aocl-crypto/docs/internal/design.md

   - Design considerations
   - Detailed definition of API's provided by the library

-AOCL Crypto library here in after referred to as 'the library' or crypto or cryptolib for short.
+AOCL Cryptography library here in after referred to as 'the library' or crypto or cryptolib for short.

 This document provides details of APIs in the following categories.